-AFA MILITARY GROUP LIFE INSURAN (UNDERWRITTEN BY UNITED OF OMAHA) Monthly government (I enclose ect: rnment allot- e \$20 to cover Rank (please print) Name Service Number allotment to be the period necessary for my allotment to be processed.)
-Quarterly (I enclose \$30) Mailing Address ☐ Semi-annually (☐ Annually (I enc (I enclose \$60) City State Zip Code Category of eligi bility (please Date of Birth check appropriate ☐ Active Duty, Air Force Beneficiary Relat onshin ☐ Ready Reserve, Air Force ☐ Air National Guard DIGEST).
+(UNDERWRITTEN BY UNITED CE OF OMAHA) Please indicate below of payment you elect: Monthly governmen ment (I enclose \$20 then to be a consequence) nt allot- Rank (please print) Name Service Number the period necessary for my allotment to be processed.)
+Quarterly (I enclose \$30) Mailing Address Semi-annually (I enclose \$ lose \$60) City State Zip Code Category of eligibility and the same Date of Birth check appropriate box) ☐ Active Duty, Air Force Beneficiary Relation onship ☐ Ready Reserve, Air Force ☐ Air National Guard This insurance is available only to AFA men lenclose \$7 for annual AFA membersh DIGEST).
 I am an AFA member.
-I understand the conditions governing AF for this insurance under the category incurrence successfully passed, within the past two hip dues (includes subscription (\$6) to AIR A's Group Life insurance Plan.
-I certify that icated, that I am currently in good health, an year period, the last physical examination re resonnel not on extended active duty must inc i am eligible id that I have application a copy of their most recently of impleted of oil
+I understand the conditions governing AFA for this insurance under the category indic successfully passed, within the past two ybranch of service.
+(Reserve and Guard per application a copy of their most recently co hip dues (includes sub- A's Group Life insurance cated, that I am curren year period, the last phr sonnel not on extended e Plan.
+I certify that I an tly in good health, and tha hysical examination require n eligible at I have d by my The state of the s